rodneyshupe/Cookbook/Recipes/Sides/PommeWilliamPearShapedPotatoes.rst

 Directions
 ----------

-1. In a small pot add canola oil and heat to 375F
+1. In a small pot heat canola oil to 375F.
-2. Cook potatoes in boiling, salted, water until fork tender
+2. Cook potatoes in boiling salted water until fork tender.
-3. Strain potatoes, mash and add seasoning, nutmeg, sour cream, butter and egg yolks.
-Blend well.
+3. Strain the potatoes, then mash and add salt, pepper, nutmeg, sour cream, butter, and egg yolks; blend well.
-4. Prepare breading station.
+4. Prepare your breading station.
-5. Shape potatoes into pear shapes.
-6. Gently roll into flour and pat excess flour off
-7. Next add to beaten egg mixture, and finally add to breading.
+5. Shape the potatoes into pears, then gently roll in flour and pat off the excess; dip into the beaten egg, and finally coat in bread crumbs.
-8. Spike a clove on the top of the pear shaped potatoes
+6. Spike a clove on the top of each pear.
-9. Place gently in canola oil until golden brown
-10. Makes 8 pear shaped potatoes
+7. Lower gently into the canola oil and fry until golden brown; makes 8 pear shaped potatoes.